About | Disclaimer | Webmaster

 The returned handle is used to setup a timer function:

-BOOL WINAPI SetWaitableTimer(IN HANDLE hTimer,
+BOOL WINAPI SetWaitableTimer(

 IN const LARGE_INTEGER* pDueTime,